The Jewelers & Loan Co. Quincy, MA is The Diamond Exchange for Cash

-If there is one term that you will hear thrown around about diamonds and diamond value, it is likely the “Four C’s that most jewelers, pawnbrokers, or diamond buyer will discuss with you.
+If there is one term that you will hear often regarding diamonds and diamond value, it is likely the “Four C’s that most jewelers, pawnbrokers, or diamond buyers will discuss with you.

-If you aren’t already familiar with them, these are the “Four C’s”.
+If you aren’t already familiar with them, the following are the “Four C’s”.

 However, most diamond buyers and diamond sellers will only walk you through what these “Four C’s” are, they won’t actually educate you on what they mean and how you can use them to your advantage when both buying and selling diamond jewelry.
-Go to a local jeweler who has the knowledge to provide information to you when buying or selling.
+You may benefit from going to a local jeweler who has the knowledge to provide information to you when buying or selling.

-The Jewelers & Loan Co.
-Quincy.
-We value our customers and want to help them make the best decision possible regarding their diamond transaction.
-This is why we are more than happy to walk you through what the “Four C’s” really mean.
+At The Jewelers & Loan Co. of Quincy, we value our customers and want to help them make the best decision possible regarding their diamond transaction.
+This is why we are more than happy to walk you through what the “Four C’s” really means.

 Carat Weight or Diamond Size

-The most obvious “C” of diamonds is obviously carat weight.
-From the moment, you see someone’s glittering diamond ring, chances are you are going to ask “how many carats?”
-Size, probably is the most talked about trait in diamonds.
+The most obvious “C” of diamonds is carat weight.
+From the moment you see someone’s glittering diamond ring, chances are you may ask, “how many carats?”
+Size is probably is the most talked about the trait in diamonds.

-Carat weight is perhaps the biggest indicator of value in diamonds-also, but it is important to remember that it is not the only indicator.
-In most situations, the bigger the diamond the more expensive, but just because a diamond has a high carat weight it doesn’t mean that it is the only indicator, just because a diamond has a large carat weight, it doesn’t mean that it is going to be expensive.
+Carat weight is perhaps the biggest indicator of value in diamonds, but it is important to remember that it is not the only indicator.
+In most situations, the bigger the diamond, the more expensive it is, but just because a diamond has a high carat weight, it doesn’t necessarily mean that it is going to be expensive.

 What is a carat?

-Diamonds are measured in carats, which is actually a really small measurement, 1 carat is only 1/5 of a gram and 1/142 of an ounce.
-But in diamond talk a carat or even a percentage of a carat is actually a pretty big deal.
-Pay attention to the sizes of the stones, our recommendation is to not buy Carat Total Weight.
-This is one of the biggest mistakes consumers make and they wonder why their diamond engagement ring is not worth anywhere near what they paid for it.
+Diamonds are measured in carats, which is actually a really small measurement – 1 carat is only 1/5 of a gram and 1/142 of an ounce.
+But in diamond terms, a carat or even a percentage of a carat is actually a pretty big deal.
+Our recommendation is to pay attention to the size of the stones rather than buy Carat Total Weight.
+This is one of the biggest mistakes consumers make which may lead them to wonder why their diamond engagement ring in the future is not worth anywhere near what they paid for it.

 Carats are usually abbreviated “ct.” and their weights are typically expressed in decimals.
-1.00 ct. is a one carat diamond, a 1.51 ct., is a carat-and-a-half and so on.
+1.00 ct. is a one-carat diamond, a 1.51 ct. is a carat-and-a-half and so on.
 Diamonds that are less than a carat are typically expressed in points such as “that diamond weights 78 points or is a 78 pointer.”
-This means that diamond is 0.78 cts.
+This means that the diamond is 0.78 cats.

 If a diamond is right under a carat, or 0.98 ct. it will typically be called a “light carat.”

 When it comes to assessing the value of a diamond, you may not always come across a piece that just has one large stone in it.
 This is very common in engagement rings and cocktail rings.
-The stone may have really small diamonds around it or have colored gems stones surrounding them as well.-Again, Carat Total Weight of smaller stones less than .20 each have a significantly less re-sale value, cash value, than one single diamond.
+The stone may have really small diamonds around it or have colored gems stones surrounding them as well.
+Again, Carat Total Weight of smaller stones of less than .20 ct. each has a significantly smaller resale cash value than one single diamond.

-If you have a piece of jewelry that is set with really tiny, faceted diamonds around it, then these are typically called melee diamonds.
+If you have a piece of jewelry that is set with really tiny, faceted diamonds around it, those are typically called melee diamonds.
 They are often set in pieces to help make a larger central diamond pop.
-Typically, melee diamonds weigh less than 15 points in size, but it can vary from place to place.
+Typically, melee diamonds weigh less than 15 points in size, but it can vary.
 Melee diamonds still have value, but they aren’t going to have as much value as a large stone with the same weight.

-For example, if you have a single stone that is 1.5 carats on a ring, it is going to be worth more than 10 15-point melee diamonds that equal 1.5 carats.
-It is important to remember when selling diamonds.
+For example, if you have a single stone that is 1.5 carats on a ring, it is going to be worth more than ten 15-point melee diamonds that equal 1.5 carats.
+This is important to remember when selling diamonds.

-Many jewelry pieces will contain both diamonds and other gemstones such as rubies and sapphires.
-While they are not all the same value, you will still calculate what is known as the total gem weight of the piece, which is how many carats of diamonds and colored stones are in the single item.
-When determining the actual value of the piece for sale or trade in, you will likely need to determine the weight of each type of gemstone and the weight of the diamonds to depict value.
-You should determine the re-sale value of the diamonds, the market value of the diamond, the cash value of the diamond; based on today’s prices for your diamonds.
-Focus on the diamond.
-As you can tell we are a big fan of the diamond solitaire which is one diamond set in an engagement ring.
+Many jewelry pieces contain both diamonds and other gemstones such as rubies and sapphires.
+While these stones don’t all hold the same value, one would still calculate what is known as the total gem weight of the piece, which is how many carats of diamonds and colored stones are in the single item.
+When determining the actual value of the piece for sale or trade-in, you will likely need to determine the weight of each type of gemstone and the weight of the diamonds to determine value.
+You should determine the resale value of the diamonds, the market value of the diamond, and the cash value of the diamond based on today’s prices for diamonds.
+As you may be able to tell, we are big fans of the diamond solitaire style, which is one diamond set in an engagement ring.

 How to Compute the Cost of Your Diamond

-Once you have a diamond that you are ready to buy, sell or trade in, pawn, borrow, it is important to know how to compute the value.
-The first thing you need to know when selling diamond is what the carat value of the diamond is.
-Higher Quality or Clarity higher prices, less discount.
-Lower the quality or clarity the more affordable the diamond is.
+Once you have a diamond that you are ready to buy, sell or trade in, pawn, or borrow, it is important to know how to compute the value.
+The first thing you need to know when selling a diamond is what the carat value of the diamond is.
+Higher quality or clarity equates to higher prices.
+The lower the quality or clarity, the more affordable the diamond is.

 Carat values are not all the same, because there are so many different factors that come into play when determining value.
 This is something that you will continue to learn as we discuss cut, color and clarity.

-However, for example if you are selling diamonds that are valued at $3,0000 per carat and you have a 1.96 ct. diamond on your hands, you would be looking at a value of $5,880.00.
-If you want to determine the per-carat price of a piece you just do the following equation:
+For example, if you are selling diamonds that are valued at $3,0000 per carat and you have a 1.96 ct. diamond on your hands, you would be looking at a value of $5,880.
+If you want to determine the per-carat price of a piece, you would perform the following equation: